Merkel ready for 'painful compromises' with coalition deal in sight

-BERLIN (Reuters) - German Chancellor Angela Merkel said she was ready to make painful compromises to clinch a coalition deal with the Social Democrats (SPD), whose leader said Tuesday was “decision day” for negotiators after months of political uncertainty.
+BERLIN (Reuters) - German Chancellor Angela Merkel said she was ready to make “painful compromises” to clinch a coalition deal with the Social Democrats (SPD), whose leader said Tuesday was “decision day” for negotiators after months of political uncertainty.

-Both blocs agreed late on Monday they needed more time to reach a deal on renewing their “grand coalition” and decided to resume talks at the headquarters of Merkel’s party on Tuesday.
+Senior negotiators from both blocs met in small groups throughout the day after agreeing late on Monday they needed more time to reach a deal on renewing their “grand coalition”.

 “Each of us will have to make painful compromises and I am ready for that,” Merkel told reporters.